Harshit-3905/Task_Tracker/README.md

 8. Browse and select the folder frontend/build
 9. Click the "Select Folder" button.
 10. The Task Manager Chrome Extension should now appear in your list of installed extensions.
+11. Pin the extension and boost your productivity